peterarsentev/games_oop_javafx/README.md

 # Games in Java - Object-Oriented Programming with JavaFX

-This repository is designed to demonstrate core **Object-Oriented Programming (OOP)** concepts in Java using JavaFX through a series of popular game examples.
-The goal is to help developers learn and visualize OOP principles in action, from basic class structure to advanced inheritance and encapsulation.
+Hi, I'm Peter.
+I created this project to show my idea about how to use **Object-Oriented Programming (OOP)** concepts in Java using JavaFX through a series of popular game examples.

-## About This Project

-Dive into the code for classic games like **Snake, Chess, Tic-Tac-Toe,** and **Pac-Man** to explore JavaFX's capabilities and understand how OOP principles can structure games effectively.
-Each game has been carefully crafted to illustrate specific OOP concepts, making it ideal for anyone wanting to learn Java through hands-on projects.

-If you have suggestions or encounter issues with this project, please [create a new GitHub issue](https://github.com/peterarsentev/games_oop_javafx/issues).

-If you’re looking to deepen your understanding of OOP in Java, consider joining the course Mastering Object-Oriented Programming in Java.
-This comprehensive, 104-lesson course is designed to build both a theoretical foundation and practical skills essential for applying OOP in real-world scenarios.

-## Join for Free! ##

-**Contact me on Telegram:** [@parsentev](https://t.me/parsentev)

-Let me know if you'd like any further adjustments!

-## About the Course: *Mastering Object-Oriented Programming in Java*

 ### Course Overview

 This course, *Mastering Object-Oriented Programming in Java*, is designed to teach and reinforce the foundational concepts of **OOP in Java**.
 Through 104 structured lessons, you’ll gain both theoretical and practical skills essential for real-world applications.

 ### Course Structure